 - Time spent together

 Premarital counseling helps partners improve their ability to communicate, set realistic expectations for marriage and develop conflict-resolution skills.
-In addition, premarital counseling can help couples establish a positive attitude about seeking help with their marriages down the road.
+In addition, premarital counseling can help couples establish a positive attitude about seeking help down the road.

 - Murray CE, et al. Solution-focused premarital counseling: Helping couples build a vision for their marriage.
 Journal of Marital and Family Therapy.
 2004;30:349.